New York Domestic Violence Attorney

 Self-Defense

-This defense may be used if the accused acted in self-defense or in defense of another person.
+This defense may be used if the accused acted in self-defense or defense of another person.
 In order to successfully use this defense, the accused must show that they had a reasonable belief that they or someone else was in imminent danger of bodily harm and that the use of force was necessary to prevent that harm.

 Lack of Intent